loadzero/mipsdis/draft.md

 # Mipsgen

-I wrote a ruby script called [mipsgen](scripts/mipsgen.rb) to do the heavy lifting of generating the core routines for each version of the disassembler.
+I wrote [mipsgen](scripts/mipsgen.rb) to do the heavy lifting of generating the bulk of the code for each version of the disassembler.

 The metadata used by mipsgen was created by a process of reading the architecture manuals and then compiling the information on each mnemonic into a form that makes sense for both humans and machines.

-The manuals are listed below:
+The manuals I curated this data from are shown below:

 1. [MIPS32 4K User's manual](https://imagination-technologies-cloudfront-assets.s3.amazonaws.com/documentation/MD00016-2B-4K-SUM-01.18.pdf)
 2. [MIPS32 Architecture for Programmers Vol 2](http://www.cs.cornell.edu/courses/cs3410/2015sp/MIPS_Vol2.pdf)

-The metadata compilation is contained in these files:
+The resultant metadata is contained in these files:

 [tables/dispatch_tables](tables/dispatch_tables.txt) is used to drive decoder switch statements.
 [tables/opcode_bits.txt](tables/opcode_bits.txt) specifies the bitwise layout of each opcode.